aiven/cloud-cookie-recipe/recipe.md

 5. Add the flour in three stages and beat until combined.

-6. Flow in the cranberries.
+6. Stir in the cranberries.

 7. Drop large spoonfuls of dough onto a cookie sheet lined with baking paper.